 3. Joel Grey was the only original Broadway member.

-4. Gwen Verdon helped.
+4. Gwen Verdon came to the rescue.

 Verdon and Fosse had worked on multiple projects together and were married at the time.
-Fosse requested her help and she flew to Berlin.
+Fosse requested her help, and she flew to Berlin.
 Verdon also helped Minnelli pick out her costumes and by some accounts, helped pick out her bob haircut.
 Michael York recalled, “Gwen came and literally went to the junk shops and we all ended up with improvised things.”
 When Fosse needed a gorilla costume, Verdon flew back to the States, got one, and flew back with the Gorilla mask in her lap.

 5. Michael York was perfect for the part.